leocr03/backend-stack-demo/README.md

 ### Test RabbitMQ

-To produce some values to RabbitMQ:
+To produce some values to RabbitMQ, for instance:

 * [http://localhost:8080/rabbit/produce/10](http://localhost:8080/rabbit/produce/10)